 After breakfast, bid farewell in Longyearbyen.
 A transfer to the airport or town center will be provided.
 As you look back on your wonderful experience in Franz Josef Land, you may already be planning your next polar expedition!

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-An expert photographer will be on hand to answer your questions and give advice, both in the form of on-board lectures and workshops on shore.
-Explore the key elements of photography in a fun and relaxed setting, with plenty of opportunities for questions and feedback.
+Learn and practice your photography skills alongside an experienced professional.
+An expert photographer will be available to answer your questions and give advice, both in the form of onboard lectures and workshops on shore.
+Explore the key elements of photography in a fun and relaxed setting with plenty of opportunities for questions and feedback.
 Learn how to see light in a new way and experiment with the techniques of composition and framing.

-Airfare; emergency medical, evacuation and repatriation insurance to a maximum benefit of $150,000 per person (required); visa and passport fees; luggage, medical and trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges (telephone, faxes, and internet); gratuities to shipboard personnel; fuel surcharge may apply.
+Airfare; transfers to/from hotel if arriving prior to Day 1 of the program; visa and passport fees; emergency evacuation insurance to a minimum benefit of $200,000 (required); luggage and trip cancellation insurance (highly recommended); excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and telecommunications charges; gratuities; pre- or post-cruise travel expenses; fuel surcharge may apply.